soul-999-ayu/Sem-4/README.md

 ### 🚀 Donations
-[Get your name craved in Elite List 🏆](link#donate) to boost your space and take your projects to the next level; more requests, more storage and more power for up to 10 spaces.
+[Get your name craved in Elite List 🏆](https://sem-4.vercel.app/index.html#donate) to gain popularity and help the developer pay the bills of the site.

 Happy learning!